Evelyn1345/-Retail-Sales-Performance-Analysis-/README.md

-# Vendor Performance Data Analytics — End-to-End Project
+# Retail Sales Performance Analysis — End-to-End Project

 ## Project Overview
 This project analyzes vendor performance and supply-chain efficiency for a retail/wholesale business.
 The goal is to turn raw sales, purchase, inventory and invoice data into meaningful business insights — helping stakeholders identify top vendors, spot underperforming vendors or slow-moving inventory, detect pricing or margin issues, and support data-driven decision-making.